In this Article

 3. Third Trimester

 Since you may find it hard to sit in a stationary position for a long time, dental procedures are not recommended.
 Stress due to pain can also lead to premature childbirth.
 If you experience intense pain that makes a tooth extraction inevitable, the first month of the third trimester is usually considered safe.
 Otherwise, it’s better to wait until after delivery.

 Here are some safety precautions that should be taken if you opt for a tooth extraction during pregnancy:

 1. During the Procedure

-Since X-rays and anesthesia are administered, certain precautions need to be taken to avoid adverse effects on the foetus.
+Since X-rays and anaesthesia are administered, certain precautions need to be taken to avoid adverse effects on the foetus.

-- Local anesthesia like Novocaine or Lidocaine should be used on pregnant women.
+• Local anaesthesia like Novocaine or Lidocaine should be used on pregnant women.
 These are category B drugs that get filtered out of the placenta before reaching the fetus.

 Any medication given after the procedure should be safe for both you and your baby.